Jones County DWI Court Process

 3. Trial (If No Plea Deal)

-- What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired.
-This typically involves demonstrating that your blood alcohol content (BAC) was 0.08% or higher, or that your driving was substantially impaired by alcohol or drugs.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while impaired.
+This typically involves presenting evidence of your blood alcohol concentration (BAC), field sobriety test results, and the arresting officer's observations of your driving and behavior.

 Penalties for DUI in Jones County, NC